 Cranmore Training Center:

-Houses CRT and MWVST U16 programs.
+The training center is home to CRT.
 Groups are assigned to specific rooms, athletes drop off lunches and bags at the training center before heading out to line up with their group.
-You will also find the coaches’ locker room, video view area and bathrooms on the same level.
+You will also find the coaches’ locker room, video viewing area, and bathrooms on the same level.
 Daily cleaning at the end of each day is the responsibility of the assigned group and their coaches.
 It should be minimal if each group does their share after lunch.
 We ask that the building be clean and presentable at all times.
 Athletes are expected to be out on the hill skiing and not hanging out in the building.

 On the lower level of the training center you will find a seasonal locker room with locker storage for your convenience.
-Lockers may be purchases on a first come bases by families in seasonal programs.
-Please call our season pass office for availability of lockers for sale.
+Lockers may be purchased through the season pass office.
+Availability is limited so contact the season pass office at 603-356-5544 ext 242.

 Athletes will have a specific time for lunch.
 This will allow for a smaller group size, better organization and management of each group during lunch time.
 Keeping the noise down and eliminating the rough housing will allow lunch time to actually be a break and rest period.
 Coaches will be responsible for their own athletes during lunch time.